Concordium/concordium-rust-sdk/README.md

 protobuf compiler installed in order to use the SDK.

 Occassionally there is a need to update the generated files, if the schemas change.
-This can be done by compiling the SDK using the `compile-protos` feature, i.e.,
+This can be done by compiling the SDK using the `generate-protos` feature, i.e.,

 ```
-cargo build --features=compile-protos
+cargo build --features=generate-protos
 ```

 Updating these files should only be done when the node's API, determined by the